Welcome to OmniFocus

 If you’re a user of OmniFocus 1 for Mac, you probably have an existing database that you’d like to bring over to OmniFocus 2.
 Due to changes in the way OS X handles files associated with specific apps (sandboxing), you’ll need to migrate your database as the first step to using OmniFocus 2 with your existing data.

-Importing your Database
+Migrating your Database

 Syncing OmniFocus 2 to your existing OmniFocus database is the recommended method for migrating from other versions.
 It provides a straightforward pathway for keeping your data in the up-to-date state you want, and keeps all versions of OmniFocus playing nicely together if you’re running the app on multiple devices.